-Zucchini pineapple bread is so amazing!!
-The best way to make zucchini bread super moist and brings in a great sweetness naturally with added pineapple.
+This Zucchini pineapple bread recipe is so amazing!!
+The best way to make moist zucchini bread with fruit in it!
+Each slice brings a great sweetness naturally with added pineapple.
 You need to try this for breakfast or dessert this week.

-It had been a long time since I made zucchini bread but when summer arrives we have a lot of zucchini in our garden and the more great recipes the better.
-For years I made it like everyone else out of the “red cookbook” but then changed it to this zucchini pineapple bread, it’s pretty amazing! (originally published 5/16, updated)
+It had been a long time since I made zucchini bread but when summer arrives we have a lot of it in our garden and the more great recipes the better.
+For years I made it like everyone else out of the “red cookbook” but then changed it to this zucchini pineapple bread, it’s pretty amazing! (affiliate links present)

 - Zucchini – if you grow some in your garden this is a great way to use it